bekk/bekk-christmas/post/opensource/wip-interview-with-olivier-tassinari.md

 We are exploring the feasibility of an open core model.
 It’s the best approach we can think of to solve the comprehensiveness problem.
 We might see more projects try this direction.

-Thanks for taking the time to talk with us Oliviero! 💪
+Thanks for taking the time to talk with us Olivier! 💪